skip content

 • Expected increases in life expectancy.

-The next actuarial review will cover the status of both base and additional CPP as at December 31, 2024 and will be next performed in 2025.
+The next actuarial review will cover the status of the CPP as at December 31, 2024, and will be next performed in 2025.

 To find out more about CPP contributions and benefits, please visit the Service Canada website or call 1-800-277-9914 (Canada and the United States toll-free) or 1-613-957-1954 (call collect) outside of Canada and the United States as Service Canada manages the administration of the CPP program.